Anthoceros angustus: Genome

 The genome and mitochondrial genome of Anthoceros angustus was sequenced making it the third hornwort species to have its mitochondrial genome completely sequenced.
 In these studies there were no evidence of Whole Genome Duplications (WGDs) and a large number of pentatricopeptide repeats.
 It bears the signatures of horizontally transferred genes from species of bacteria and fungi, in particular of genes operating in stress-response and metabolic pathways.
 The sequencing of genomes from land pioneering plants, specifically Bryophytes, is useful for the study early land plant evolution their adaptation to a terrestrial environment.

 There appears to be 7,644 gene families that are shared with other plant species and 497 gene families that appear to be unique to Anthoceros angustus.
 It has lost many gene families (around 2,145) and comparatively only modest gains (around 497).
-The genome of its mitochondria comprises 242,410 base pairs and encodes 21 protein coding genes, three rRNA genes and 20 tRNA genes, with 38 introns disrupting 16 protein-coding genes, and etc. It the most intron-rich plant determined to date.
+The genome of its mitochondria comprises 242,410 base pairs and encodes 21 protein coding genes, three rRNA genes and 20 tRNA genes, with 38 introns disrupting 16 protein-coding genes, etc. It is the most intron-rich plant determined to date.